 7. Get Better at Something

 Pick a goal, and then try to find the most efficient way (aka easiest way) to accomplish that goal.
 Is your desire to save more money?
-Make it easy.
-Get Empower.
-Empower makes it quick and easy to build savings with features like automated savings.
-Plus, if the app detects excess cash, it will automatically set it aside for savings.
+Start working on your budget.
+Mindfully spend your money to keep your income over your expenses.

 Check out these other ways to save money more efficiently…